occamLab/invisible-map-generation/README.md

 ```

 This invokes an infinite loop that listens to the database request, so it will need to be manually quit with Ctrl+C.
+Also note that this only pulls graphs added after it is run (the code should ideally be modified to download all uncached maps).
+Maps can be manually downloaded into the .cache directory if necessary.

 2. Run standard graph optimization routine (with visualization turned on) with any maps matching the `glob` pattern (from the `.cache/` directory) of `unprocessed_maps/**/*Marion*`: